Community Chat

 Credit report repair and help: How to obtain free credit report

-When you apply for loans or credit, lenders/creditors prefer to check your creditworthiness.
+When you apply for a loan or credit, lenders/creditors will check your creditworthiness.
 The only way to do it is to pull your credit report from the credit bureaus.
-Your credit report provides them with the details of loans/credit you've applied for and how you've managed them.
-To get an idea of what a credit report is all about, check out the topics given below:
+Your credit report provides them with the details of loans and credit you've applied for and how well you've managed them.
+To get an idea of what a credit report is all about, check out the topics below:

 How to obtain a copy of your credit report

-As per Federal laws, any individual can access a free copy of his credit report once a year from any or all of the bureaus.
-One can also obtain a free report under the following conditions:
+Under Federal laws, any individual can access a free copy of his credit report once a year from any or all of the credit bureaus.
+You can also obtain a free report if:

-• Your report has inaccurate detail due to fraud or id theft
+• Your report is inaccurate detail due to fraud or identity theft

-• You're unemployed and plan to look for a job within 60 days
+• You're unemployed and are looking for a job within the next 60 days

-• You're turned down for a loan (order report within 60 days of denial)
+• If you've been turned down for a loan, you can get a free report within 60 days of denial

-In order to order a free credit report, you can call up at the toll-free number 1-877-322-8228.
-Alternatively, you can request for a free credit report at annualcreditreport.com, the central website set up by the bureaus.
+In order to get a free credit report, you can call the toll-free number 1-877-322-8228, or you can request for free credit report at www.annualcreditreport.com the central website set up by the credit bureaus.
 You can also fill out the Annual Credit Report Request form available at the website and mail it to:

 Annual Credit Report Request Service